What Happens When You Inherit a House in Maryland?

 Another option when inheriting a house in Maryland is to turn it into a rental property.
 This can be a viable choice for those who are not interested in living in the bequeathed house, but still want to keep it in the family.

 By renting out the property, you can generate a steady stream of income and potentially cover the expenses associated with the house, such as property taxes and maintenance costs.
 Additionally, turning the house into a rental can also provide tax benefits, as you may be able to deduct certain expenses from your rental income.
-You can also choose to rent and sell the property later.
+You can also choose to rent and sell the rental property later.

 Thoroughly research and understand the rental market in the area and to properly screen and select tenants to ensure a successful and profitable rental property.